NICMx/Jool/doc/usr/en/run-nat64.md

 ## Further Reading

-1. Please consider the [MTU issues](mtu.html) before releasing.
+More complex setups might require you to consider the [MTU notes](mtu.html).
-2. There's also an [alternate stateful run](single-interface.html).
-Perhaps it can help you see things from a better perspective.